-Trichobilharzia regenti is a neuropathogenic bird schistosome which has been discovered and described as a new species by our team in 1998.
+Trichobilharzia regenti is a neuropathogenic avian schistosome which has been discovered and described as a new species by our team in 1998.
 In addition to birds, the infectious larvae (cercariae) proved to penetrate also the skin of mammals and, therefore, T. regenti (neuro)pathogenicity is intensively investigated.

 Adults of nasal bird schistosomes live in the bill mucosa, where also mating and egg laying take place.
 Histopathologically, petechiae caused by worm migration and egg deposition may occur.